-Parents' Responsibilities
+Parents / carers' Responsibilities

-Parents have a duty to ensure that their children of compulsory school age are receiving efficient fulltime education.
-Some parents may elect to educate their children at home and may withdraw them from school at any time to do so, unless they are subject to a School Attendance Order.
+Parents / carers have a duty to ensure that their children are receiving efficient full-time education.
+Some parents / carers may elect to educate their children at home and may withdraw them from school at any time to do so, unless they are subject to a School Attendance Order.
 Where a parent notifies the school in writing of their intention to home educate, the school must inform the Local Authority, before deleting the student from its admission register.
 If there are safeguarding concerns around the decision to home educate, these will be passed on to the Local Authority.